 Prior to the issuance of the COI, satisfactory fire and abandon ship drills should be performed in the presence of a MI.
 These drills should verify the proper operation of lifesaving and firefighting equipment as well as the crew's familiarity with its proper use.
 The drills should be conducted after a U.S. crew has been placed onboard, but prior to the issuance of the COI.
-Further, prior to the issuance of the ISSC, a satisfactory security drill should be carried out to demonstrate the crew's familiarity with the vessel's physical characteristics and the provisions set forth by the USCG-Approved Vessel Security Plan
+Additional drills may be requested by the OCMI as necessary.
+Further, prior to the issuance of the ISSC, a satisfactory security drill should be carried out to demonstrate the crew's familiarity with the vessel's physical characteristics and the provisions set forth by the USCG-Approved Vessel Security Plan.